FIRST group to

 On some visits he even landed in the bears' enclosure!
 With

 his January 2011 visits, WCEP leaders knew they had

 to change things.

-wild population.
-These are the reasons: his repeated visits
+wild population for three reasons: his repeated visits

 and the trouble he

 already in the flock's wild population.

 #5 (now called "Levi") and Peepers in June 2011